 How to improve your customer service skills

-My findings for the reason were mind boggling.
+My findings for the reason were mind-boggling.
 The first point that I found was, your attitude towards your job gives you that extra edge over your competitors.
 Attitude is as important as your technical competence and efficiency.
-Of course, they were happy with the end result but there was more to it.
+Of course, they were happy with the result but there was more to it.
 We have unknowingly crossed that extra mile in their projects and the funny thing was that we were not even aware of that.
 I will try to clarify my points by giving a few examples.
 We had this client who had a flash white house.
 He wanted a few cameras installed.
 One camera location was such that we needed to use a piece of wood to install the camera on the wall.
 We partially completed the job on day 1 and decided to complete the rest the next day.
-On day 2, we completed the job at around 3PM and were waiting for the customer to explain how the whole system works.
+On day 2, we completed the job at around 3 PM and were waiting for the customer to explain how the whole system works.
 While waiting, one of my technicians said; “Don’t you think this yellowish peace of wood is looking so ugly on his flash white house?”.
-I agreed and then we thought, instead of waiting and doing nothing, why don’t we buy a white spray paint and paint the piece of wood.
+I agreed and then we thought, instead of waiting and doing nothing, why don’t we buy white spray paint and paint the piece of wood.
 We purchased a small can of white spray paint and painted the wood.

-I used their PTZ keyboard to configure an auto tracking function.
-On the day of final hand over, I demonstrated the functioning of over all system and they noticed that the auto tracking was working on PTZ camera.
+I used their PTZ keyboard to configure an auto-tracking function.
+On the day of the final hand over, I demonstrated the functioning of the overall system and they noticed that the auto-tracking was working on PTZ camera.
 He casually asked me; “but I was under impression that it can’t be configured without PTZ keyboard?”
 I said “Oh!
 I was able to borrow one from one of my friends.”
 That created the magic.
 Now, the whole company is our fan and we are the first to be called if they have any technological issue.
 So here also, it was not about technology or intelligence but the attitude towards completing a job.
-Although, they would have not minded if we had not configured the system the way it was designed initially, they were impressed that we crossed that extra mile to do something which was not actually essential.
+Although they would have not minded if we had not configured the system the way it was designed initially, they were impressed that we crossed that extra mile to do something which was not essential.